FTBpro/count-von-count/README.md

    >Post_888:  { comments: 1 }

 ### Ordered Sets (Leaderboard) - Save The Counters Data in Order
-   In all previous examples the data saved in Redis was of type Hash.
+   In all previous examples the data was saved in Redis Hash type.

-   Its possible to save the data in ZSet as well. in that way you can get data already ordered by the counters value.

-   This can be very usefull for leaderboards and such.
+   It is possible to save the data in order set as well.
+In that way, your data can be sorted automaticaly.
+This is very useful for storing leadeboards.

    For example, we want to know the "top 3 posts" (posts that got the most reads) in each day -

    ```JSON